skx/kilua/README.md

 In both cases you can yank the selection back with `Ctrl-u`.

+## Marks

+You can record your position (i.e. "mark") in a named key, and later jump to it, just like in `vi`.

+To record the current position use `M-SPACE`, and press the key you wish to use.
+To return to it use `M-m XX` where XX was the key you chose.

 ## Syntax Highlighting

 Syntax highlighting is defined in lua, and configured by calling: